Meziano/tutorial-001/readme.md

 ```
 It's not mandatory but I changed the name of these classes to `DepartmentApplication` and `EmployeeApplication` respectively.

-Furthermore we have to add
+Furthermore we have to add a `Source Folder`
 We are now ready to go.

 ## The Rest-Services or Trivial Microservices